HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 - **Tag results:** View content items that match your selected tags.
 - **Filter mode toggle:** Switch between **Any** (content matching any selected tag) and **All** (content matching all selected tags) filtering modes.
-- **Content details:** View titles, metadata, and other relevant information for matched content.
+- **Content details:** View the title, last modified date, and tags and keywords attached to each content item.
+- **Navigate to content:** Select the title of a content item to be redirected to the related content source.

 !!! note
     - This widget requires Search V2 to be enabled in your HCL DX deployment.